tgc-bot/FourAcesContracts/Staff.md

     the Division’s hierarchy to the ‘FourAces\#1702’ (Four Aces Casino) discord account, for such information to be recorded.

-    3. Such information may include the seniority of Employees, such as the line of succession in case of recusal.
+    3. Such information MAY include the seniority of Employees, such as the line of succession in case of recusal.

 8. As a Staff, you MAY be punished by the Casino Management for failing to perform your duties, or performing your duties to a degree that is negligible or otherwise unacceptable to the Casino.

-    4. Punishments may include a Citation, or a decrease in wage, or the termination of employment.
+    4. Punishments MAY include a Citation, or a decrease in wage, or the termination of employment.

     5. In these cases, the decision on the punishment is made by the